skranz0/hrzn/README.md

 - [x] `hrzn push` to push files to the external storage
 - [x] `hrzn pull` to pull files from the external storage
-- [ ] `hrzn check` to compare the checksum of the file in the external storage with the checksum safed in the link file